2-Hour Virtual Seminar

 - Quickly create and manipulate a Pivot Chart to accompany a PivotTable

-- Excel users who are familiar with PivotTable concepts, but need expanded techniques to analyze lists of data
+- Excel users who are familiar with PivotTable concepts, but need to be expanded techniques to analyze lists of data

 - Anyone needing to know how to create PivotTables from multiple sources, use Slicers, Timelines, Calculated Fields, and Conditional Formatting will benefit from this course